MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 - [Enable periodic assessment](/azure/update-manager/assessment-options).

-## Enable system updates and patches on machines
+## Locate and remediate the recommendations

 Defender for Cloud automatically assesses the security of your machines and provides recommendations to ensure the latest security and critical OS updates are installed on your machines.
 If your machines aren't up to date, Defender for Cloud generates the following recommendations to ensure the latest security and critical OS updates are installed on your machines:

 - [System updates should be installed on your machines (powered by Azure Update Manager)](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/e1145ab1-eb4f-43d8-911b-36ddf771d13f)
 - [Machines should be configured to periodically check for missing system updates](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/2Fbd876905-5b84-4f73-ab2d-2e7a7c4568d9)

-These recommendations rely on a native agent embedded in every Azure Virtual Machine (VM) and Azure Arc machines instead of an installed agent.
+These recommendations rely on [Azure Update Manager which uses a VM extension](/azure/update-manager/workflow-update-manager?tabs=azure-vms%2Cupdate-win).

 **To system updates and patches on your machines**: